 Tinted or Cosmetic Contact Lenses

-Tinted contact lenses are soft lenses that enable most patients to change the color of their iris (the colored portion of their eye).
-These lenses are available in many exciting colors and can provide a subtle or dramatic change in the appearance of your eyes.
+Tinted contact lenses are soft lenses that enable some patients to change the color of their iris (the colored part of the eye).
+These lenses are available in interesting colors and patterns.
+They can provide a subtle or dramatic change in the appearance of your eyes.
 They are not available for all prescriptions and are not suggested for everyday wear.

 Hard Contact Lenses

-Before soft contact lenses were introduced, hard contact lenses made of PMMA, or polymethyl methacrylate were used.
+Before the introduction of soft contact lenses, hard polymethyl methacrylate contact lenses were common.
 They did not allow for oxygen transfer to the cornea and often caused the cornea to swell.
-For this reason, hard contact lenses are considered obsolete and are rarely used.
+For this reason, hard contact lenses are obsolete.